 Since 2005, the Dana Foundation has given an annual grant to the Federation of European Neuroscience Societies (FENS) to support the outreach efforts of Brain Awareness Week partners in Europe.
 Up to 1,000 EUR in funding is available to selected projects.
 More than thirty projects from 20+ countries receive funding each year.

 The FENS program will begin accepting proposals for the 2021 campaign.
 The submission deadline is January 13 at noon CET.
 Proposals are subject to a highly rigorous and competitive selection process.
 Awardees are typically announced in January.
 Visit the FENS website for more information.
 Click here to view a detailed report on the winning projects from the 2019 BAW campaign.

 IBRO/Dana Foundation Brain Awareness Week Grants

 Now in its second year, the International Brain Research Organization (IBRO)/Dana Foundation Brain Awareness Week Grants Program aims to educate the public about the wonders of the brain and the benefits of neuroscience research by increasing opportunities for outreach in regions challenged by a lack of resources, support, and/or public understanding about the brain.
 The funding supports projects organized for Brain Awareness Week in countries outside of Europe, USA, and Canada.
 Up to 1,250 USD is awarded to each successful proposal.

 The IBRO/Dana Foundation program has closed for 2021 campaign proposals.
-The program is expected to launch again in the summer of 2021 for programs organized in celebration of Brain Awareness Week 2022.
+The program is expected to launch again in the summer of 2021 for activities organized in celebration of Brain Awareness Week 2022.
 Visit the IBRO website for more information.